MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab01-gettingstarted.md

 # AZ-104: Microsoft Azure Administrator Workshop

+Welcome to your AZ-104: Microsoft Azure Administrator workshop!
+We've prepared a seamless environment for you to explore and learn Azure Services.
+Let's begin by making the most of this experience.

 # Lab 01- Manage Microsoft Entra ID Identities

 ### Overall Estimated Duration: 30 minutes